MStarmans91/WORC/WORC/doc/_build/html/_sources/static/user_manual.rst.txt

 It's attributes are split in a couple of categories.
-We will not discuss the WORC.defaultconfig() function here, which generates the default configuration, as it is listed in a separate page, see the :ref:`Config chapter <config-chapter>`
+We will not discuss the WORC.defaultconfig() function here, which generates the default configuration, as it is listed in a separate page, see the :ref:`Config chapter <config-chapter>`.
+More detailed documentation of the various functions can be found in the docstrings of :py:mod:`WORC.WORC`: we will mostly focus on the attributes, inputs, outputs and workflows here.

 Input file definitions